 of revaluation.
 The more years between revaluations, the more

 distorted the values on record become, therefore creating an inequity

 of the tax burden among taxpayers.

-- Public service companies receive an automatic reduction in
+- Per N. C. General Statute 105-284(b) public service companies receive an automatic reduction in

 the fourth and seventh years following the last revaluation if